oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 * 3.2.7.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 12 of this specification
 * 3.2.7.2 **MUST** implement the 'delete slpf:rule_number' in accordance with [Section 2.3.4.1](#2341-delete-slpfrule_number) of this specification

-### 3.2.8 Conformance Clause 19: Running Consumer
+### 3.2.8 Conformance Clause 19: Persistent Consumer
-An OpenC2 Consumer satisfies 'Running Consumer' conformance if:
+An OpenC2 Consumer satisfies 'Persistent Consumer' conformance if:
 * 3.2.8.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 12 of this specification
-* 3.2.8.2 **MUST** implement the 'running' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with [Section 2.3.1](#231-allow) and [Section 2.3.2](#232-deny) of this specification
+* 3.2.8.2 **MUST** implement the 'persistent' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with [Section 2.3.1](#231-allow) and [Section 2.3.2](#232-deny) of this specification

 ### 3.2.9 Conformance Clause 20: Direction Consumer
 An OpenC2 Consumer satisfies 'Direction Consumer' conformance if: